david-fale/reflections/sprint-1/my-reflections-sprint-1.md

 ### What was it like trying to summarise yourself to a group of strangers?

+Weird at first but not that strange.

 ### Could you feel your ego?
 Were you self conscious?

+yea a little bit but once I posted, it passed.